 “Go into the whole world and proclaim the good news to all creation.” —Mark 16:15

-Reference: (For a related teaching on Evangelization, order, listen to, or download our CD 55-1 or DVD 55 on our website.)
+Reference: (For a related teaching on Conversion-Conversations, view, download or order our booklet on our website.)

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.